-Finally, the Admissions Process is just that - a process.
-This is your first step in engaging with a program, and learning about the potential benefits and opportunities, as well as a way in which you can begin to learn how the program will support not only your son or daughter, but also you.
-The Admissions Process is meant to be an exploration, a discovery and an evaluation from all parties, and the more information that is provided, the better chance everyone will have of achieving the intended outcome.
-So go ahead - more is more!
+Finally, the Admissions Process is just that – a process.
+This is your first step in engaging with a program and learning about the potential benefits and opportunities, and a way in which you can begin to learn how the residential treatment program will support not only your son or daughter but also you.
+The Admissions Process is meant to be an exploration, a discovery, and an evaluation from all parties, and the more information that is provided, the better chance everyone will have of achieving the intended outcome.
+So go ahead – more is more!

 About the Author